Accreditation Overview for EE-12 Schools

 Maintain Your Accreditation

-If looking to maintain your current candidate or accredited status, schools can use the following links:
+If looking to maintain your current candidate or accredited status, schools can use the following link:

-If looking to learn more about ACSI's accreditation process, please continue reading below, or contact the appropriate Accreditation Team based on the location of your school.
+If looking to learn more about ACSI's accreditation process for EE-12 schools, please continue reading below, contact the appropriate Accreditation Team based on the location of your school, or take our Accreditation Quiz.
+(Note, if your school does not meet the initial eligibility requirements, including the minimum enrollment, then you may be eligible for our Steps to School Improvement program.)

 Steps to School Improvement (a Pre-Accreditation Program)

-For schools interested in a step-by-step, multi-year program that will guide them through the process school improvement and may help schools in gradually preparing for application for accreditation, ACSI's offers the Steps to School Improvement Program.
+For schools interested in a step-by-step, multi-year program that will guide them through the process of school improvement and may help schools in gradually preparing for application for accreditation, ACSI offers the Steps to School Improvement Program.

 ACSI REACH Accreditation Protocol*

-The REACH Standards Manual - 2019 Edition protocol and process is thought provoking in its approach, stimulating in its methods,and efficient in its procedures.
+The REACH Standards Manual - 2019 Edition protocol and process is thought-provoking in its approach, stimulating in its methods, and efficient in its procedures.
 Its core goal is to provoke a reflective and interactive dialogue among the stakeholders of a school.
-The school will be positioned to refine its strategic plan for student learning and organizational effectiveness, on the basis of its reflection on each of the eight standards and the insights of the visiting team.
+The school will be positioned to refine its strategic plan for student learning and organizational effectiveness on the basis of its reflection on the eight standards and the insights of the visiting team.

 ACSI Accreditation by School Progress*